 Terms and Conditions

 The following details the Terms and Conditions (“T&C”) for Bell Equine Veterinary Clinic Ltd trading as “Bell Equine” and “Bell Equine Veterinary Clinic”.
 Some aspects of the T&C may not be relevant to you and we request that you ask for further explanation and clarification if required.
-These T&C shall apply to all matters that we handle on your behalf and to the exclusion of any other T&C. By allowing us to continue looking after your horse, you are deemed to accept these T&C. “Inform” means we will inform you in writing.
+These T&C shall apply to all matters that we handle on your behalf and to the exclusion of any other T&C. By allowing us to continue looking after your horse, you are deemed to accept these T&C. “Inform” means we will inform you in writing, by text or e-mail.

 All our fees and medical charges are subject to VAT at the current rate.
 Our fee levels are determined by the time spent on a case and according to the medicines, materials, and consumables used.
 A written estimate is available on request.
 You will receive a detailed fee note for every consultation, surgical procedure or transaction with us.